uniofbathdmc/editorial-bot/README.md

 ## Getting it running

+Clone this repo and run `bundle install`.

+[Follow the slack-ruby-bot documentation](https://github.com/slack-ruby/slack-ruby-bot/blob/master/DEPLOYMENT.md) to create and register your bot and get an API token.

+Invite the bot to a channel.

 You must set the SLACK_API_TOKEN environment variable to run this locally.
-[Follow the slack-ruby-bot documentation](https://github.com/slack-ruby/slack-ruby-bot/blob/master/DEPLOYMENT.md) to register your bot and get the token.
-Make sure you have invited the bot to the channel as well.

 Once you've done this, `cd` to this folder and run `bundle exec ruby bot.rb`.